BerkeleyLab/fiats/doc/joss/paper.md

 ![Neural network class diagram \label{fig:neural_network_t}](neural_network_t){ width=60% }

 The bottom panel also lists what the Fortran 2023 standard describes as user-defined structure constructors: generic interfaces through which to invoke functions that define a result of the named type [@fortran2023].
-We henceforth refer to these as ``constructors.''
+We henceforth refer to these as "constructors."
 From the bottom of the class hierarchy in \autoref{fig:derived-types}, the `concurrent-inferences` program

 1. Gets a `character` file name from the command line,